droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Tutors
 <img class="img-right" src="../img/Markia_W20.jpg">
 Markia Smith will also be available to help you succeed in this course.
 Markia is a Math and Education major who took this class last year and will be tutoring for the first time this year.
-Markia is available on XXX from XXX pm in CSE227 (the computer lab next to my office).
+Markia is available on Thursdays from 6-8pm in CSE227 (the computer lab next to my office).

 &nbsp;